khudgins/documentation/automation/deployment_configuration/deployment_management.rst

    Backup and Maintenance

-The backup options designate the times when enStratus will peform backups such as snapshots of attached volumes or service level backups via the agent script /enstratus/bin/backupService.
+The backup options designate the times when Enstratius will peform backups such as snapshots of attached volumes or service level backups via the agent script /enstratus/bin/backupService.